Spanish Greetings for Preschool

 - Total Physical Response (TPR): Create a specific movement for each of the 12 flashcards and use this every single time you practice it with your child.
 They will begin to associate the movement with the sounds of the words and the meaning will become even more clear to them through practice and repetition.
 Read more about TPR and other strategies for teaching Spanish to your child.

-Combine motor skills with memory and give your child our exclusive Greetings for Preschoolers Coloring Pages.
+Combine motor skills with memory and give your child our exclusive Greetings Coloring Pages.
 Each page uses the same vocabulary found in the flashcards that you can use for practicing and studying!
 Repeat each word and phrase while your little one has fun coloring.
 You can also focus on a few words a week, have your child color the pages, and then hang them in a place they will see frequently.

 Model imaginary play for your child by getting out your Spanish puppet or other toys.
 Set them up in a conversation and show how they interact using the new words and phrases.
 Here is an example conversation the puppets could have using the list of greetings: